Tucson: A Drama in Time

 Finalist for Nonfiction Award, Tucson Festival of Books

-Tucson: A Drama in Time is historical literary nonfiction.
-It unfolds and interweaves historical facts and stories about Tucson in a way that allows the reader to experience the drama of that story.
+Tucson: A Drama in Time offers a dramatic account of Tucson’s cultural heritage.
+It unfolds and interweaves historical facts and stories about Tucson in a way that allows the reader to experience the drama of that unfolding story.

-Starting a million years ago with the emergence of Sentinel Peak just west of the current city, the book goes on to describe the period before humans arrived, the arrival of different groups of humans in pre-history, the arrival of the Europeans in the region in 1692, and the arrival of the Americans during the Mexican-American War.
+Starting a million years ago with the emergence of Sentinel Peak just west of Tucson, the book goes on to give accounts of the period before humans arrived, the arrival of different groups of humans in pre-history, the arrival of the Europeans in the region in 1692, and the arrival of the Americans during the Mexican-American War.

 [O]ne place comprehended can help us understand other places better.